netspooky/golfclub/uefi/bggp4/README.md

 The OS Dev wiki has some info on [debugging with gdb](https://wiki.osdev.org/Debugging_UEFI_applications_with_GDB) as well.

-To enable gdb debugging with QEMU, you need the `-s` flag in your command line arguments to QEMU.
+To enable gdb debugging with QEMU, you need the `-s` flag in your command line arguments to QEMU:
 ```sh
 /usr/bin/qemu-system-x86_64 \
   -drive if=pflash,format=raw,file=./OVMF.fd \